 Honda's automatic clutch

-Honda released their version of the automatic clutch with the C100 in 1958, the same year as Jawa applied for their patent.
+Honda released their automatic clutch with the C100 in 1958, the same year as Jawa applied for their patent.

 Honda used a screw-mechanism in the same way as Jawa had described in their patent.
 According to this account of Jawa's history, Báječná léta s Jawou (Jawa's Wonderful Years) the firm discovered this shortly after the release of the C100, having seen an article about the bike in the Italian magazine Motociclismo.
 On reading that it was equipped with an "automatic transmission" they were intrigued and arranged for one to be brought to their workshop.
 On discovering the bike was using what appeared to be a copy of their clutch mechanism they insisted that Honda pay a licence fee in all the countries that Czechoslovak invention was protected by a patent, which Honda agreed to.